-PCFT's managers added to fixed income positions during the LDI-triggered selloff last September and again more recently.
-PCFT's exposures in this area include AT1s and other bank capital, but it did not have exposure to Credit Suisse's AT1s.
+PCFT's managers added to fixed income positions during the LDI-triggered selloff last September at the time of the Truss/Kwarteng budget and again more recently.
+PCFT's exposures in this area include AT1 bonds and other bank capital, but it did not have exposure to Credit Suisse's AT1s.